freezed/ocp5/doc/approach.md

 #### Creating class Db():

 Tests are not required in this project but, using [`doctest`][3] is a precious help when I code.
-Here was an opportunity for me to use them in a class, causing trouble where the test are usefull : In the class declaration or in the methods?
+It was an opportunity for me to use them in a class, dealing with trouble like «where the test are useful»?

 #### Stay in the scope

-Not easy to settle for initial specifications that can be interpreted.
-Similarly for the levels of detail, it is easy to get caught up in a design where they are places for evolutions/new features.
+Not easy to frame initial specifications that have a part of interpretation.
+Similarly for the levels of details, it is easy to slip into a design where they are places for evolution and/or new features.

 [1]: https://fr.openfoodfacts.org/ "Open Food Facts répertorie les produits alimentaires du monde entier"